ditodileep050/PalindromeChecker/README.md

-# palindromecheckerapp
+# PalindromeChecker

 ## 🧠 Objective
-This project is a simple Java application that checks whether a given input (string or number) is a palindrome.
+This project is a simple Java console application that checks whether a given input (string or number) is a palindrome.

 A palindrome is a word, number, or sequence that reads the same forward and backward.
 Examples: madam, racecar, 121